deliahellander/ETL-Project/README.md

 ```
 Running these 3 files will return yelp_data.csv, google_data.csv and tripadvisor_data.csv in the Resources folder.

-2. Run Transformation from the Transformation folder
+2. **Transform:** Run Transformation from the Transformation folder
    Transformation Dependancies
 ```
 import pandas as pd
 import requests